Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

-\underline{Remarks:} \begin{enumerate} \item The isomorphism class of this group is independent of the embedding of the line $L$ in $M$ and of the manifold $M$, as long as $\mathrm{dim}(M) \geq 2$.
+\begin{remark} The isomorphism class of this group is independent of the embedding of the line $L$ in $M$ and of the manifold $M$, as long as $\mathrm{dim}(M) \geq 2$.
 This is a consequence of the second definition below, which is independent of $L$ and $M$, and of the equivalence between the two definitions.
-However, if we look at the same group in the case where $M$ is a circle, we only obtain a strict subgroup of the latter group as elements of the group have to preserve a cyclic order. \item If $G$ is a group acting on a manifold $M$ by $C^{r}$ diffeomorphisms with such a Cantor set $K$ as a minimal set, then there exists a nontrivial morphism $G \rightarrow \mathfrak{diff}^{r}(K)$.
-If we understand well the group $\mathfrak{diff}^{r}(K)$, we can obtain information on which group can act on $M$ with such a minimal invariant set. \end{enumerate}
+However, if we look at the same group in the case where $M$ is a circle, we only obtain a strict subgroup of the latter group as elements of the group have to preserve a cyclic order. \end{remark}

+\begin{remark} If $G$ is a group acting on a manifold $M$ by $C^{r}$-diffeomorphisms with such a Cantor set $K$ as a minimal set, then there exists a nontrivial morphism $G \rightarrow \mathfrak{diff}^{r}(K)$.
+If we understand well the group $\mathfrak{diff}^{r}(K)$, we can obtain information on which group can act on $M$ with such a minimal invariant set. \end{remark}

 We now give a second definition of our group: the group $\mathfrak{diff}^{r}(K)$ is the group of homeomorphisms of $K$ which locally coincide with a $C^{r}$-diffeomorphism of an open interval of $\mathbb{R}$ (see precise definition below).
 We will prove the equivalence between the two definitions in Section 2 (see Proposition \ref{equivalence} for a precise statement).